readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

 * **Not acting upon feedback**.
 A senior engineer has seen how you have approached a problem, explained a future issue (i.e. this won't scale, you haven't separated your concerns, or whatever reason.
 They will see this resistence, and then try to explain why it is good practice to take a certain approach.
 You then push back again, or say "Yeah, I know that...".
 This pollutes the codebase with rubbish code, and other engineers will forever be having to work around the problems you've either created, or not solved.
 Everyone else manages to provide their data in a consistent format, except you.

 * **Follow clear technical requirements**.
-You're able to appreciate that if the user story asks for a field called `url`, the data your code creates has a field called `url`, and not `landing_page`, 'page_address`, `page` or any other random name used for a page, and is consistent with the naming used across the other 1000s tables in the data warehouse.
+You're able to appreciate that if the user story asks for a field called `url`, the data your code creates has a field called `url`, and not `landing_page`, `page_address`, `page` or any other random name used for a page, and is consistent with the naming used across the other 1000s tables in the data warehouse.

-Consistency - you don't have 100s of different field names that  multiple field name
+Consistency - you don't have 100s of different field names for the `created_at`/`updated_at`.
+Each time I query a different field in our our data warehouse, I have to check what random field name the original engineer picked out of the air on the particular moment they created that table.

 Sometimes, you've simply done something wrong.